sarev/photonarium/README.md

 ## Getting Started

-1. **Add folders** — Click the Database button and add folders containing your images
+1. **Add folders**: Click the Database button and add folders containing your images
-2. **Wait for scanning** — Imaginary will index your images, generate AI embeddings, and detect faces
+2. **Wait for scanning**: Imaginary will index your images, generate AI embeddings, and detect faces
-3. **Browse** — Return to the Gallery to see your collection
+3. **Browse**: Return to the Gallery to see your collection
-4. **Search** — Click the Filter button to search by text, date, rating, or people
+4. **Search**: Click the Filter button to search by text, date, rating, or people

 Note: when you import a folder of images, the indexing process - face recognition in particular - can take a long time!
 For example, on the developers' machine, it takes about fifteen minutes to ingest 1000 images...
 With large image libraries, you'll need to be patient during importing before the functionality of the app becomes fully available.